 If you want to have children, it's important to know that certain gynecologic cancer treatments can interfere with your fertility and prevent or complicate pregnancy.
 We’ll address your questions and concerns so you can decide what works for you.
 If you decide you want to preserve your fertility, we'll discuss with you a variety of fertility-sparing options as early in the treatment process as possible.

-Learn about the Oncofertility Preservation Program at our Philadelphia hospital and the Oncofertility Preservation Program at our Tulsa hospital.
+Learn about the oncofertility preservation services at our Philadelphia hospital and the oncofertility preservation services at our Tulsa hospital.

 Managing side effects

 In addition to fertility concerns, our gynecologic oncologists understand the impact of gynecologic cancer and its treatment on other aspects of a woman’s life, including sexuality, physical and emotional well-being, and family dynamics.